 Videonystagmography or VNG allows us to measure a patient’s inner ear balance and diagnose causes of dizziness.
-It involves recording the direction, speed and timing of eye movement.
+It involves recording the direction, speed, and timing of eye movement.
 VNG tests include:

 Benign Paroxysmal Positional Vertigo (BPPV) is the displacement of calcium carbonate otoconia (or crystals) into the Semicircular canals.
-This positional vertigo usually occurs in short durations (10-60 seconds) with specific head movements such as rolling over in bed, tipping your head backwards, or shaking your head back and forth.
+This positional vertigo usually occurs in short durations (10-60 seconds) with specific head movements such as rolling over in bed, tipping your head backward, or shaking your head back and forth.

 This dizziness can usually be treated without medication or surgery.
 Treatments such as the Epley maneuver or canalith repositioning maneuvers typically reduce or eliminate BPPV after one or two sessions.